Baccalaureate Degree Candidates

 - Summa Cum Laude: 3.80 - 4.00

-All students graduating with honors will receive a gold honor tassel.
-Honor tassels will be distributed at the Commencement Rehearsal.
+All students graduating with honors will receive a gold honor tassel from the Dean of Students Office.

 If you have any unresolved obligations such as library fees, student loan exit interviews, bills at the Business Office or residence hall damage, diplomas will be held until the obligation is resolved.
 Take care to resolve these matters prior to the end of final exams.